-- Train as a team – Although many so called leaders call their organization, department, section, ect. a team, they are not really teams…they are just a group of people doing their jobs.
+- Train as a team – Although many so-called leaders call their organization, department, section, etc. a team, they are not really teams…they are just a group of people doing their jobs.

-- Use the full capabilities of your organization – By developing a team spirit, you will be able to employ your organization, department, section, etc. to it’s fullest capabilites.
+- Use the full capabilities of your organization – By developing a team spirit, you will be able to employ your organization, department, section, etc. to its fullest capabilities.

 PRACTICE ON QUIZLET!
 (Leadership Principles)